About RING

 Vision

-21st century earth modeling is a tool to explore subsurface uncertainties, test geological scenarios, integrate across several physical simulators at the appropriate scale and finally support decisions.
+21st century earth modeling is a tool to manage subsurface uncertainties, test geological scenarios, integrate across several physical simulators at the appropriate scale and finally support decisions.

 Mission